These sustainable camping essentials are easy on the planet, and make any nature outing more enjoyable!

 Check out the just-released Camp Kit from the Little Flower Soap Co, for example.
 Their Bug Spray, Citronella Candle, and Itch Relief Roll On are all made with essential oils grown and made by Little Flower themselves, so they will repel the naughty creatures and keep them at a safe distance, but without killing them.

-You may not know this, but many bathing products have detrimental effects on nature, because of the chemicals they contain.
-Make sure you pick personal grooming items that are easy to pack and that won’t jeopardise the wellbeing of local flora and fauna, or pollute the waterways.
+You may not know this, but many bathing products have detrimental effects on nature.
+The chemicals they contain can contaminate the water, harming wildlife and plants.
+So make sure you pick personal grooming items that are easy to pack and that won’t jeopardise the wellbeing of local flora and fauna.

 For example?
 Try the Bathing Culture Mind + Body Wash 8.
 It’s organic, biodegradable and feels great on your skin – and hair!
 Yep, that’s right: it can be used as a body wash, dishwashing soap, or shampoo.